Generating isospectral but not isomorphic quantum graphs: Laplacians on graphs and their spectra

 \section{Laplacians on graphs and their spectra}

 We consider only finite compact metric graphs, $ \Gamma $, formed by joining together a set of edges, $ E_n $, at a set of vertices, $ V_m $.
 Each edge, $ E_n $, has a certain length and can be seen as the interval $ [x_{2n-1}, x_{2n}] $ on the real line.
-The graphs we consider most often have length one.
 On each edge we define the Laplace operator $ \mathbf{L} = - \frac{d^2}{dx^2} $ which has solutions given by a linear combination of $e^{i k x}$ and $e^{-i k x}$.
-We impose standard boundary conditions, also called Neumann boundary conditions:
+We impose standard boundary conditions (unless otherwise stated)

 at each vertex $ V_m$ where the $x_i$'s are the endpoints of the edges that meet at the vertex.
 In words, the eigenfunctions are required to be continuous at the vertex and the sum of their (outward) normal derivatives, $\partial_{n}f(x_i)$, at the vertex is zero.
+At terminal (valence one) vertices we call these boundary conditions Neumann boundary conditions.
 With these boundary conditions the Laplace operator is self-adjoint \cite{berkolaiko2013introduction,kostrykin1999kirchhoff} and has a spectrum which is discrete and formed by a sequence of eigenvalues tending to $+ \infty$.
 We will denote this self-adjoint operator $\mathbf{L}(\Gamma)$ or just $\mathbf{L}$ if there is no confusion about the domain.
 We note that $\lambda_0 = 0$ is an eigenvalue with the eigenfunction $\psi_0 (x) = 1$.
 This eigenfunction is unique, apart from normalisation, provided $ \Gamma $ is connected.
 Imposing the boundary conditions on the eigenfunctions gives a certain secular equation (or secular determinant), $\Sigma(k)$, that has to be zero in order for $k$ to be a root (which we will often call an \textit{eigenfrequency}), such that $ \lambda = k^2 $ where $\lambda$ is an eigenvalue.
 How to obtain $\Sigma(k)$, which is not unique, has been described many times before \cite{gutkin2001can, kurasov2005inverse,berkolaiko2013introduction,berkolaiko2017elementary} and we will not repeat it here.
+We will use the term \textit{boundary condition(s)} to mean any boundary condition(s), not necessarily standard, that make the operator $\mathbf{L}$ self-adjoint.
+If we say Neumann (or Dirichlet) boundary conditions we mean at terminal vertices and do not always spell out "at pendant edges" or "at terminal vertices".